gastronomuae/gastronom-ai-docs/docs/scenarios/06-instagram-dm-watcher.md

 This scenario processes incoming Instagram Direct Messages (DMs) received via a webhook, enriches the data using the Instagram Graph API, classifies the message using AI, and logs the interaction in Airtable while notifying the support team through Telegram when necessary.

-The structure mirrors the Email Automation system to ensure consistent conversation tracking and CRM logging.

 ---